 Majors in the Bachelor of Engineering Advanced (Honours) Collaborative Program

-After satisfactory completion of second year, students studying one of the below majors may have the opportunity to continue their studies with Western or transition to UNSW for years 3 and 4 (subject to UNSW approval of the Student Transfer - Threshold Requirements).
+After satisfactory completion of second year, students studying one of the below majors may have the opportunity to continue their studies with Western or transition to UNSW for years 3 and 4 (Subject to meeting the Threshold Requirements for student transfer).